AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders

 \subsubsection{Are Anatomical Changes Captured in 3D Volumes?}

-In order to asses how well deformations are captured to transform baseline images ($x_b$) to follow-up images ($\hat{x}_f$), we compute the difference between the Jacobian determinant of generated volumes ($J_{\hat{X}_{f}\rightarrow X_{b}}$) and the ground truth ($J_{X_{f}\rightarrow X_{b}}$), as quantified in Table~\ref{table:Jacobian} in a region-wise manner.
-For each region, the average Jacobian determinant ($J_{Avg}$ is average of voxels-wise values in $J_{\hat{X}_{f}\rightarrow X_{b}}$ or $J_{X_{f}\rightarrow X_{b}}$) is reported for ground truth and generated images, along with errors relative to ground truth.
+The deformations are captured by computing difference between the Jacobian determinant of generated volumes ($J_{\hat{X}_{f}\rightarrow X_{b}}$) and the ground truth ($J_{X_{f}\rightarrow X_{b}}$), as quantified in Table~\ref{table:Jacobian} in a region-wise manner.
+For each region, the average Jacobian determinant ($J_{Avg}$ is average of voxels-wise values in $J_{\hat{X}_{f}\rightarrow X_{b}}$ or $J_{X_{f}\rightarrow X_{b}}$) is reported.
 The hippocampus and amygdala exhibit $J_{Avg} < 1$, indicating atrophy, while the ventricular region shows $J_{Avg} > 1$, reflecting enlargement.
 All methods (BrLP, DE-CVAE, SITGAN, AD-DAE) capture atrophy and enlargement patterns, with AD-DAE more accurately reflecting ground truth progression.
-Region-wise errors are highest for ventricles, followed by the hippocampus, then the amygdala, corresponding to the extent of change (ventricular enlargement exceeds hippocampal atrophy, which exceeds amygdala atrophy).
+Region-wise errors are highest for ventricles, followed by the hippocampus, then the amygdala, corresponding to the nature of disease progression (ventricular enlargement exceeds hippocampus atrophy, which exceeds amygdala atrophy).
 AD-DAE achieves relatively lower errors and $J_{Avg}$ closer to ground truth across all regions, followed by SITGAN, DE-CVAE, and BrLP.
-This highlights that the \textit{\textbf{non-linear deformations}} in the image domain are well captured as \textit{\textbf{linear additive operation}} within the \textit{\textbf{latent}} representational \textit{\textbf{space}} of AD-DAE.
+This highlights that the \textit{\textbf{non-linear deformations}} in the image domain are captured as \textit{\textbf{linear additive}} operation within the latent representational space of AD-DAE.

 These findings are supported by Figure~\ref{fig:Jacobian}, which visualizes Jacobian determinants for ground truth and each method.
-Higher values (enlargement) are depicted in reddish hues, and lower values (atrophy) in bluish hues.
-AD-DAE is able to model deformations in a relatively similar manner to the ground truth.
-AD-ADE and SITGAN show more precise deformation fields, while DE-CVAE and BrLP produce less localized, scattered deformations.
+AD-ADE and SITGAN exhibit more precise deformation fields, whereas DE-CVAE and BrLP produce less localized and scattered deformations.
 Visual representations of \textit{\textbf{deformations}} of AD-ADE are \textit{\textbf{closer}} to the ground-truth deformations.